 Who doesn’t love a soaking in a warm bath with a good book and a glass of something delicious?
 Added bonus if you add a fragrant, fizzy bath bomb to your bath water.

 While there are natural non-toxic bath bombs on the market, they tend to be expensive and hard to source.
-So since bath bombs are definitely a product one could use more often if they were more affordable, this is a great DIY money saver, while also having the benefit of being non-toxic and good for your skin.
+So since bath bombs are definitely a product one might use more often if they were more affordable, these DIY rose bath bombs are a great money saver, while also having the benefit of being non-toxic and good for your skin.

-We also opted to use organic coconut oil in our recipe, which is a saturated fat and therefore resilient to light and heat.
-It’s also incredibly moisturizing and has antibacterial properties.
-On the other hand, the less stable, polyunsaturated oils in some bath bombs – like sunflower, safflower or soybean – will oxidize in your hot bathwater and become rancid.
+On the other hand, the less stable, polyunsaturated oils in some bath bombs – like sunflower, safflower or soybean – will oxidize in hot bathwater and become rancid.
 Not only does bathing in rancid oil sound very unappealing, but it’s not good for your skin, either.

-(Oh, and we accidently bought 2lbs of organic dried rose petals.
+Oh, and we accidently bought 2lbs of organic dried rose petals.
 Apparently, a 1lb bag of dried rose petals looks a lot smaller online than it does in person.
-Oops.
-While we got more than we bargained for, the petals will definitely be put to good use in future DIY’s!)
+So while we got more than we bargained for, the rose petals will definitely be put to good use in future DIY’s.

 Let’s get started.
 Gather your supplies.